TheOddCaptain/reactPortfolio/README.md

+Creating a new portfolio with React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I am using this git repository to practice react and how to fetch/commit files to github so as to simulate a work environment.

 ## Available Scripts